 How to complete the Questionnaire

 Collecting as much information as possible about your Agency is essential to establishing your Agency’s risk profile and exposures.
-The information obtained by SAicorp is used to calculate the premium payable by your Agency for the cover provided under the SAicorp Agency Agreement (Agency Agreement).
+The information obtained by SAFA Insurance Services is used to calculate the premium payable by your Agency for the cover provided under the SAFA Agency Agreement (Agency Agreement).

-SAicorp also uses the data collected to model the impact of a catastrophic claim event, such as an earthquake, which contributes to calculating the value of reinsurance SAicorp buys in the commercial reinsurance market.
-By reinsuring catastrophic risks SAicorp helps to reduce the overall cost of risk to Government and assists in protecting the State’s finances from a catastrophic loss or a number of large losses in any year.
+SAFA Insurance Services also uses the data collected to model the impact of a catastrophic claim event, such as an earthquake, which contributes to calculating the value of reinsurance SAFA buys in the commercial reinsurance market.
+By reinsuring catastrophic risks SAFA helps to reduce the overall cost of risk to Government and assists in protecting the State’s finances from a catastrophic loss or a number of large losses in any year.

 Premiums charged to Agencies for the insurance cover provided under the Agency Agreement are calculated on an annual basis.

-For the 2019/20 policy year SAicorp will continue to use the premium allocation model to calculate the premiums that are charged to Agencies for the cover provided under the Agency Agreement.
+For the 2020/21 policy year SAFA will continue to use the premium allocation model to calculate the premiums that are charged to Agencies for the cover provided under the Agency Agreement.